DFW1N/DFW1N-OSINT/README.md

 ## [↑](#contents) Australian Dating Networks

-You may find informaiton on your target on these dating websites or find them listed on it, it could become a potential lead to find out if they were listed on a dating site before they went missing or anything releated to your target.
+You may find information on your target on these dating websites or find them listed on it, it could become a potential lead to find out if they were listed on a dating site before they went missing or anything related to your target.

 - [Tinder](https://www.tinder.com)
 - [eharmony Australia](https://www.eharmony.com.au/)